2023 Best Ohio Colleges for Education Majors

 INTERACTIVE AND PERSONAL EDUCATION

-With more than 70 challenging academic programs in four accredited divisions (arts and sciences, business administration, education and allied professions, and engineering), you will find countless ways to explore your interests and prepare for your career.
+With more than 70 challenging academic programs in four accredited divisions (arts and sciences, business administration, education and allied professions, and engineering), University of Dayton has countless ways to explore your interests and prepare for your career.
 And no matter what your interests are, you’ll find plenty of opportunities for hands-on learning.

 JUST YOUR SIZE